autonomys/subspace-docs/docs/farming-&-staking/wallets/talisman.md

 1. You can backup/export your wallet.
 Click on the three dots in the top right to show the menu.
 ![step-19](/img/doc-imgs/talisman/Talisman-19.png)

-2. After choosing `Export as JSON` from the menu
+2. Next choose `Export as JSON` from the menu.
 ![step-20](/img/doc-imgs/talisman/Talisman-20.png)

 3. You will need to enter the password for your account and click `Submit`